Tomin1/oggopus-embedded/README.md

 Oggopus embedded
 ================
-This is parser for Ogg files containing Opus audio with strong focus on embedded systems, and also bindings for libopus Opus decoder.
-Those can be used independently, and they are both no-std and no-alloc compatible.
+This is parser for Ogg files containing Opus audio with strong focus on embedded systems, and also bindings for [libopus](https://github.com/xiph/opus) Opus decoder.
+Those can be used independently, and they are both no_std and no_alloc compatible.

 Note that this code was created for my personal hobby project where I needed to store some short Opus encoded audio on flash in an embedded system.
 It is not